clarkfitzg/phd_research/proposal/outline.md

 Main points
 ============================================================

+1. Sequential processing only goes so far
-- Several strategies exist to improve performance.
+2. Several parallel strategies exist to improve performance
-- It's not known which will be best.
+3. It's not known which will be best
+4. Each one requires deeper knowledge of that particular technology
+5. Therefore techniques to programmatically identify and use parallel patterns implicit in code would be valuable

 Examples
 ============================================================